absyro/streamier-graphql-server/docs/README.md

 - **GraphQL-Only:** The server exclusively uses GraphQL (no RESTful API).
 - **Feature Development:** Expanding functionalities while maintaining stability.

+## Contributing

+Make sure to read the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to contribute to the project.

 ## Security

 Security is a core concern.
 Please report any vulnerabilities by following the guidelines in [SECURITY.md](./SECURITY.md).